amrita-basu88/OutSystems_myNotes/README.md

 These are some terms used in OutSystems Platform.

 - **Preparation** - a preparation is always associated with a Web Screen.
 It has the logic to execute to render that Web Screen.
 It may also have the logic to execute after a Web Screen is submitted.
 - **Web Screen** - This is a counter-part to the  `SAIL UI Interface` or `User Input Task` in Appian.
 It can take input variables.
 You can have `if` expressions on a Web Screen to conditionally show or hide UI components based on the input variables.
 The logic for rendering a Web Screen depends on the input variables that it takes.
+This is shown by a Rectangle with blue border.
+- **Web Block** - a re-usable screen that can be used in other Web Screens
 - **NullIdentifier** - This is used for stating that the Identifier (Id of some entity) is null.
 This is a special variable.
-- **Action** - An Action encapsulates custom logic to be executed.
+- **Action** - An Action encapsulates custom logic to be executed on the server side.
 Multiple actions can be used in a **Preparation**.
 In a way, an Action is like a Smart Service in Appian.
 These are black-boxes whose implementation is usually hidden.
 Example: An Action maybe like "CreateOrUpdateContact", "DeleteContact" etc. An Action is shown by an Orange icon in the Service Studio.
+- **Screen Action** - A screen action is used for things like submitting the data from a form to the server.
+- **UI IF** - A UI If conditional allows you to conditionally display or hide a UI component.